bitExpert/disco/CONTRIBUTING.md

 Which branch should you issue a pull request against?

-- For fixes against the stable release, issue the pull request against the "master" branch.
+- For fixes against the stable release, issue the pull request against the latest release branch.
-- For new features, or fixes that introduce new elements to the public API (such as new public methods or properties), issue the pull request against the "develop" branch.
+- For new features, or fixes that introduce new elements to the public API (such as new public methods or properties), issue the pull request against the "master" branch.

 ### Branch Cleanup